 There’s actually two ways to master your songs in FL Studio (or any DAW in that matter): 1) You can master the song while you’re mixing it or 2) you can export the song to a WAV file, create a new empty project and import it back to FL Studio and then master it.
 I personally like to keep mixing and mastering as a separate processes so I’m using the method 2. and this tutorial will focus on it.

-So here’s the step-by-step process:
+So here’s a step-by-step process:

 1. Export your mix to WAV.